Notice Regarding Commercial Driver Licenses and Permits

 - Name change documents (if applicable).

-Non-U.S. citizens must show proof of legal presence in the United States to be eligible for a CDL or CLP.
-If you are not a U.S. citizen or lawful permanent resident (i.e. temporary visitor), your CLP or CDL document will have the words “Non-Domicile” on it and you will not be eligible for a hazmat endorsement.
+Non-U.S. citizens must show proof of legal presence in the United States and present a valid employment authorization document to be eligible for a CDL or CLP.
+If you are not a U.S. citizen or lawful permanent resident, you will be issued a Non Domicile CDL or CLP.